 Cummins Onan P2500i Inverter Portable Generator

-The Onan P2500i is lightweight, easy to carry, and are double-insulated to run quietly.
-An easy-to-read LED display provides precise readings to keep you in the know about your power consumption.
+The Onan P2500i is lightweight, easy to carry, and double-insulated to run quietly.
+An easy-to-read LED display provides precise readings to inform you about your power consumption.
 This generator’s clean power is perfect for sensitive electronics.

-The two smaller generators weigh less than a larger wattage generator so you’ll have an easier time moving them.
-Stackable smaller generators give you some options.
+The two smaller generators weigh less than a larger wattage generator, so you’ll have an easier time moving them.
+Smaller generators that can run in parallel give you some options.
 Maybe you plan to camp somewhere where you know you won’t use your air conditioner.
 Then you only need to bring one of them, but you always have the option to bring both if you know you will need your air conditioner.

 Champion 3500 Watt Dual Fuel Inverter Portable Generator